 There are several IT support models, including “break/fix”, “ala-carte”, and Managed Services among most popular choices.Take these factors into consideration, before deciding which IT support model is best for your small or medium size business.

 1. Consider importance of your business technology to your business processes

 If your printer stopped working, or your network service is interrupted, how will it affect your business?
-Answer to this question will determine many variables in your IT support package.
-You may be in position to wait a few hours for a “break/fix” support, or you may be loosing business every minute your system is down.
-You may need a specific type of backup and disaster recover plan, emergency response services, fail over plans, etc. Once you determine where the technology falls on the scale of importance to your business, it would be easier to make decisions about the extent of support that your IT needs.
+The answer to this question will determine many variables in your IT support package.
+You may be in a position to wait a few hours for a “break/fix” support, or you may be losing business every minute your system is down.
+You may need a specific type of backup and disaster recovery plan, emergency response services, failover plans, etc. Once you determine where the technology falls on the scale of importance to your business, it would be easier to make decisions about the extent of support that your IT needs.

 2. Consider the real cost of technology

 Most other small business owners focus on the cost of a purchase.
 There are capital costs such as new hardware (computers, phones, tablets and servers, and software (operational systems, office document processing, accounting program, etc) – all items that you purchase, “touch and fee”, – the items the IRS regards as assets and allows for their value to depreciate.